 Handbag: Dolce & Gabbana, Miss Sicily limited edition (similar here)

 3. The world is my oyster

 Now that I have made the decision to walk away from this toxic relationship… I feel like tonnes lighter.
 I feel free…. and the world really is my oyster!
-They can keep their boxes because I’m taking on the world… I’m going out to find my oysters! hehe… joking aside, life’s too short to be not in a job where you are engrossed in wholeheartedly.
-I don’t know what the universe has in store for me this year but I know I need to do something differently in order to achieve new results.
-And it is going to be one hell of a passion-journey.
+They can keep their boxes because I’m taking on the world… I’m going out to find my oysters! hehe… joking aside, life’s too short to be not in a job where you are engrossed wholeheartedly.
+I don’t know what the universe has in store for me this year but I know I need to do something different in order to achieve new results.
+And it is going to be one hell of a passionate journey.
 Goodbye toxic relationship.
 I am destined for something bigger and better.
 The universe gave me my unique skills, and I need to use them.
 I don’t belong in the box.
-I belong in the world wide blog. #punintended Likewise to you.
+I belong to the worldwide blog. #punintended Likewise to you.
 Go out there and do you.
-You deserve to be in your dream job where you can pour your whole self into!
+You deserve to be in your dream job where you want to pour your whole self into!

-Tell me, are you one of those lucky ones to have found your dream jobs right now?
+Tell me, are you one of those lucky ones to have found your dream job right now?
 Or are you like me in the walk-away camp?
-No matter which camp you’re in, I hope this post have inspired to follow your dreams, take action and do things differently this year.
+No matter which camp you’re in, I hope this post has inspired you to follow your dreams, take action and do things differently this year.
 I promise you, you will get different results.

 Let 2019 will be the year of our dreams aka working on our dreams.
-2019 will be the year of passions and impactful!
+2019 will be the year of passion and impactful!